The Beatles’ White Album: Brilliance Overcame Adversity

 But it was the effect on the other Beatles that mattered most.
 Emerick:

 You could tell from the icy chill and the looks on the faces of Paul, George and Ringo that they didn’t like it one bit.
 Their ranks had always been closed, and it was unthinkable that an outsider could penetrate their inner circle so quickly and so thoroughly.

 It almost didn’t happen.
-In a car together from their homes in Surrey to the London studio, George asked his good friend to help out.
+In a car together from their homes in Surrey to the London studio, George asked his good friend to play lead guitar.
 According to Mark Lewisohn, Clapton exclaimed, “No one plays on Beatles sessions!”
 George answered, “So what?
 It’s my song.”

 The White Album was released on November 22, 1968.
-Despite the turbulent five months of recording and mixing the record, “critics were ecstatic at the huge selection and diversity of taste on the LP.”
+Despite the turbulent five months of recording and mixing, the record generated sterling reviews: Critics were “ecstatic at the huge selection and diversity of taste on the LP.”

 Ever the cynic, John Lennon gets the last word: